 Having your vehicle ceramic coated is the best way to protect it and keep it cleaner between washes, but even a quality coating will still require proper maintenance to ensure it performs at its highest level.
 Using the wrong products or techniques during washing can damage the coating and shorten its lifespan.
 Incorrect washing and drying can also cause streaks, water spots, or smudges on the surface of your car paint.
 This can leave the vehicle looking dull and less vibrant and can also reduce the effectiveness of the ceramic coating.

 Washing your ceramic-coated car regularly with a pH-neutral, wax-free shampoo and microfiber wash mitt is important.
 Avoid using high pH soaps or harsh cleaners, as these will break down and degrade the ceramic coating.
-Instead, opt for a product such as Glidecoat Ceraglo, a ceramic-safe, polymer-infused shampoo that will increase the gloss of your car and act as a top-up protective layer.
+Instead, opt for products such as JennyChem and Glidecoat Ceraglo, a ceramic-safe, polymer-infused shampoo that will increase the gloss of your car and act as a top-up protective layer.

 When attempting to wash your car, start by cleaning the wheels and then pre-washing the paintwork with either a citrus pre-wash or snow foam.
 Wash the paintwork and trim with the proper microfiber mitt and a quality ceramic coating-approved hose, and then rinse the vehicle off.
 After rinsing, dry the paintwork and metal trim with a soft microfiber towel.

 You should also avoid automatic car washes that utilize brushes.
 These can scratch and damage the paintwork, especially if they are bristled or abrasive.
 If you must use an automated car wash, try to find one that offers a touchless option.